Chiropody/Podiatry clinic in Reading

-Corns and callus are a build up of hard skin they can occur anywhere on the sole of your feet or toes.
-The podiatrist will gently and painlessly remove this build up of hard skin and be able to advice you on basic care that will help to prevent a build up.
+Corns and callus are a build-up of hard skin which can occur anywhere on the sole of the feet or toes.
+The podiatrist will gently and painlessly remove this build-up, and are able to give advice on basic foot care and self-management.

-If you have problems reaching your nails or your find your nails difficult to cut, the podiatrist can trim them for you and give you advice on looking after them between visits.
-If toe nails are left to grow too long or not cut correctly it may lead to problems in the future.
+If you have problems reaching your feet to care for your nails, or you find your nails difficult to cut, the podiatrist can cut them for you and give you advice on looking after them between visits.
+Toenails that are left to grow too long or cut in-correctly may lead to problems in the future.

 Fungal, thickened or discoloured nails

-Blisters are very common and occur due to friction, they are a fluid filled sac under the skin which can be treated and prevented by a podiatrist.
-If blisters are left they can lead to more serious problems including infection and ulceration.
+Blisters can be treated by a podiatrist who will be able to give advice on how to prevent re-occurrence.
+If blisters are left, they can lead to more serious problems including infection and sores.

 Numb and swollen feet

 If you have any areas of numbness or loss of sensation you should see a podiatrist as soon as possible.
 If you have any unusual swelling in your feet with or without pain, act immediately, you should see a podiatrist or General Practioner.
 It may be something simple causing the swelling but it can also be a result of something more serious such as a broken bone, infection or tendon rupture.